 How is the Ottumwa Leadership Academy funded?

 Funding is provided by participant tuition fees, contributions from corporations and organizations.
 It is subsidized by Ottumwa Regional Legacy Foundation as part of a 5-point strategic plan.

 We have one scholarship available: The Andy Hansen Legacy Scholarship.

 Andy Hansen was Plant Manager at John Deere Ottumwa Works from 2010-2013.
 While in Ottumwa, Andy provided leadership and encouraged others to step into leadership roles.
 He demonstrated his leadership through volunteerism and was part of the following boards: Ottumwa Regional Legacy Foundation, Ottumwa Economic Development Corporation, United Way of Wapello County, Ottumwa Airport Advisory, Indian Hills Community College Leadership Advisory, Indian Hills Community College Local Advisory Council

 Following his tenure, the Ottumwa Regional Legacy Foundation wanted to honor Andy’s dedication to the betterment of the Ottumwa community by creating the Andy Hansen Legacy Scholarship.

 This scholarship is for one year’s tuition for a participant from a non-profit organization or small business that might not otherwise be able to send someone.
-To be considered for the scholarship, the applicant must fill out the scholarship application by July 31, 2014.
+To be considered for the scholarship, the applicant must fill out the enrollment and scholarship application by date posted on the application form.
 Contact the Ottumwa Leadership Academy office to obtain the application for the Andy Hansen Legacy Scholarship.